Paulescu/real-time-data-pipelines-in-python/README.md

 This pipeline needs to

-- Ingest raw data from an external service, like raw trades from the Kraken Websocket API.
+- **Ingest** raw data from an external service, like raw trades from the Kraken Websocket API.

-- Transform these trades into features for your ML model, like trading indicators based on 1-minute OHLC candles, and
+- **Transform** these trades into features for your ML model, like trading indicators based on 1-minute OHLC candles, and

-- Store these features in a Feature Store, so your ML models can fetch them both to generate training data, and to generate real-time predictions.
+- **Save** these features in a Feature Store, so your ML models can fetch them both to generate training data, and to generate real-time predictions.

 In a real-world setting, each of these steps is implemented as a separate service, and communication between these services happens through a message broker like Kafka.